NICMx/Jool/doc/usr/userspace-app-flags.markdown

 When a ICMP session has been lying around inactive for this long, its entry will be removed from the database automatically.

 When you change this value, the lifetimes of all already existing ICMP sessions are updated.

-## \--translate

-**Syntax**

-	jool --translate <flag key> <new value>

-**Description**

-These are several values that affect the way Jool behaves during the <a href="http://tools.ietf.org/html/rfc6146#section-3.7" target="_blank">"Translating the Packet" step</a>.
-This step happens while packets are being processed, and its purpose is to actually change their content (flipping protocols).

-The following flag keys are available:

 ### \--setTC